bounoable/postdog/README.md

   </a>
 </p>

-`postdog` is an idiomatic mailing toolkit for GO applications, providing:
+`postdog` is a mailing toolkit for GO applications, providing:

 - Simple mail writing
 - Sending mails with support for different transports (SMTP, Gmail etc.)